zach-hensel/zach-hensel.github.io/preprintjc.md

 ## ITQB Preprint Journal Club

-Please contact [Zach Hensel](mailto:zach.hensel@itqb.unl.pt) if you want to volunteer to present at the preprint journal club or be added to the mailing list to be notified about future meetings.
+Please contact [Zach](mailto:zach.hensel@itqb.unl.pt) if you want to volunteer to present at the preprint journal club or be added to the mailing list to be notified about future meetings.

 ### TBD